Jo-wang/Daily-Paper-Reading/test-time/TTT++: When Does Self-Supervised Test-Time Training Fail or Thrive?.md

 ### Method
 #### Define TTT (test-time training)
 - shared encoder $g$, main task head $\pi_m$ (pred classes) and self-supervised head $\pi_s$ (pred rotation, etc.)
-- The aim of TTT is fine-tune the encoder $g$ based on the self-superivsed task with the test samples, with the hope that the updated model $\pi_m \cdot g^\prime$ yields improved results on the main task.
+- The aim of TTT is fine-tune the encoder $g$ based on the self-superivsed task with the test samples, with the hope that the updated model $\pi_m \circ g^\prime$ yields improved results on the main task.

 #### Online feature alignment